 - other logistics including room reservation and parking

-Students apply for interview slots through Symplicity CSM.
-Students learn about employers coming to OCI through Symplicity CSM, the Career Services Announcements, the Career Services Bulletin Board, and the Career Services Blog.
+Students apply for interview slots through CORE.
+Students learn about employers coming to OCI through CORE, the Career Services Announcements, and the Career Services Bulletin Board

 Students and alumni can apply to use the services of career services offices at other ABA-accredited law schools across the country through reciprocity arrangements with the Career Services Office.

-Please note that reciprocity can, but does not always include, access to the law school’s Symplicity CSM website.
+Please note that reciprocity can, but does not always include, access to the law school’s job postings.
 Some law schools may have other restrictions, including, but not limited to:

 - access only in-person (not over the Internet); and

 - limited or no availability during certain times of the year.

 For a list of the reciprocity policies of other law schools, click here